Ian2020/monica_reminder/README.md

 ### Required Configuration

 Monica-reminder needs to reach the Monica database.
-These environment variables are the same ones Monica uses so should already be set up:
+These environment variables are the same ones Monica uses so should already be set up on your monica host:

 ```bash
 DB_HOST